 Event Analytics acts as the centralized system that helps you capture, track and report on important real-time information on multiple events, including registrations, ticket sales, email marketing, digital marketing, sessions success, etc.

-It isn’t true if we say that a good social media strategy is synonymous to smart event planning.
-Social Media is the ultimate tool through which event planners can increase their outreach and hence measure your engagement number which is available on platforms like Twitter, Facebook, Instagram and LinkedIn.
+It isn’t true if we say that a good social media strategy is synonymous with smart event planning.
+Social Media is the ultimate tool through which event planners can increase their outreach and hence measure your engagement number which is available on platforms like Twitter, Facebook, Instagram, and LinkedIn.

 Using Social Media Automation tools like HootSuite, you can track which platform is the most effective and can find out what content your followers are sharing with their own networks, what is engaging them emotionally and what is more thought-provoking and so on.